 With all of the above being said, I somewhat hesitantly dived into In Sound Mind.
 And while I can gladly say that the scares weren’t cheap, was this the horror game that finally clicked?
 Read on to find out!

 Developed by We Create Stuff, In Sound Mind occurs in the small town of Milton Haven, during the year 1997.
 You play as therapist Dr. Desmond Wales (Ph.D.) as he navigates the strange mystery around himself, his patients, and his town.

-This is a matter of preference of course, but I enjoyed the horror focused levels more than the ones that emphasized on exploring.
-Each level also has a different primary threat which you either try to combat or run away from.
-Couple this enemy with unique level design and no two tapes feel the same.
+This is a matter of preference of course, but I enjoyed the horror focused levels more than the ones that emphasized exploring.
+Each level also has a different primary threat that you either try to combat or run away from.
+Couple this enemy with a unique level design and no two tapes feel the same.

 The gameplay itself has a fair bit of variety in the number of tools you use, but it generally revolves around exploring your surroundings and trying to solve the puzzle at hand.
 While yes, there is combat, I’ll expand more on that later.
 Back to equipment, you need to use a mixture of tools to progress through areas.
 Such as needing to look through a mirror shard to figure out hints hidden behind walls or under the ground.
 This is just one example, of course, as by the end of the game you regularly make use of every tool in your disposal.

 Graphically, there isn’t too much to write home about.
 The game does have some good skyboxes, and some very creative level design, but ultimately the budget and scope prevent it from looking truly good.
 This is also apparent at times in the game play as well, where the shooting, sprinting, and item management could clearly use some work.